miguex255/IA_in_Software_Engineering/Individual_Assessment_1/README.md

 ## Where to get help

 If you have any issue with docker containers, you can find futher information in the following [link](https://docs.docker.com)

+Otherwise, you can contact the main author of this repository by email: [Miguel Yanez](m.yanez@alumnos.upm.es)